natliblux/browsertrix-crawler-deduplication/README.md

     dedup-regex-pattern:time-div "<time(?:.*?)time>"

 The key here is `dedup-regex-pattern:time-div`, and the value (the regex itself) is `"<time(?:.*?)time>"`.
+Thus, elements matching this regex will be removed from the page's code before hashing it.

-At runtime, the crawler will fetch all values having the key prefix `dedup-regex-pattern` and apply them to he page currently under consideration.
+In short, at runtime the crawler will fetch all values having the key prefix `dedup-regex-pattern` and apply them to he page currently under consideration.
+You can define as many regexes as you want in order to fine-tune your deduplication quality.

 # Activating the deduplication module